 A processor and distributor of aluminum needed to update its existing Matthews Marking Systems’ drop-on-demand printheads and controller to meet the changing requirements of a long-standing, cut-to-order customer.
 The previous system was unable to control the required number of printheads and offered limited messaging flexibility.

-Matthews Marking Systems installed its newest drop-ondemand printheads, backed by the MPERIA® marking and coding automation platform, to allow the company to expand its marking offerings to all its customers while reducing their ink usage.
+Matthews Marking Systems installed its newest drop-on-demand (DOD) printheads, backed by the MPERIA® marking and coding automation platform, to allow the company to expand its marking offerings to all its customers while reducing their ink usage.

 When a producer and distributor of cut-to-order aluminum sheets and rods was asked by a major, long-standing customer to expand their marking capabilities in the cut-to-length sheet department of their 100,000 square foot facility, the company returned to Matthews Marking Systems for an upgrade.
 As each sheet is cut, the company imprints lot and date codes for traceability (a requirement for military customers), as well as information about the material properties of a specific sheet, such as alloy type and thickness.